mhuggins/boxviewrb/README.md

 <a name="viewer_url"/>
 #### Viewer URL

 The url used in the view method.
 Can be used in an iframe to display the converted document.
-Requires a session_id.
+Requires a `session_id`.

 ```ruby
 BoxView::Session.viewer_url